"Upon reaching the party of botanists the boy turned to the man who had made the proposal and said,

 'Sir, this is my father.
 I'll go into the valley, if you'll let mv father hold the rope!'"

-On this day in 1930, the newspaper in Union Missouri published a short story called "Unique Loyalty" about a little boy who was helping some plant explorers:
+On this day, the newspaper in Union, Missouri, published a short story called "Unique Loyalty" about a boy who helped some plant explorers in Switzerland: